wolfganghuse/KarbonObjectsBootcamp/KarbonObjectBootcamp/KarbonObjectBootcamp.rst

 -  **Node Configuration**

-   -  Select the network named Managed-Network
+   -  Select the network named Primary

    -  Enter a master VIP Address (as provided in Ressources lab document) / Next